Here’s how to create a Co-parenting agreement for peaceful coexistence.

 - Parents should always keep the children’s best interest as the focus and work to compromise when needed

-- Parents should work to be consistent between the two households to maintain a balanced, structured, and healthy life for the children in each home
+- Parents should work to be consistent between the two households.
+This maintains balance, structure, and a healthy life for the children in each home.

 - Parents should communicate in such a way that keeps them informed